Close sites icon close

 The Refugee Education Integration Policy in the Kurdistan Region of Iraq

-Following a decision by the Council of Minister of the Kurdistan region of Iraq in 2021, the Refugee Education Integration Policy (REIP) was officially launched in 2022, by the Ministry of Education of the Kurdistan Regional Government.
-It aims to advance refugee inclusion in the public education system.
-This represented a significant milestone in advancing the inclusion of refugees in the national education system.
+Following a decision by the Council of Ministers of the Kurdistan Region of Iraq in 2021, the Refugee Education Integration Policy was officially launched in 2022, by the Ministry of Education of the Kurdistan Regional Government.
+The Refugee Education Integration Policy aims to advance refugee inclusion in the public education system, ending the need for a parallel system and representing a significant milestone in advancing the inclusion of refugees in the national education system.

 In a landmark move, the Kurdistan Regional Government has also recognised the qualifications of 700 refugee teachers and officially hired them as lecturers in public schools.
 These refugee teachers are included in the payroll system and guaranteed the same salary as national teachers.